ksoze84/useStateHandler/README.md

 ```
 ## instanceCreated() function

 Optional Callback function that may be implemented and is called only once when an instance is created.
-This Method is Called by the useStateHandler hook the first time a component in the application using the hook is effectively mounted and when the instance is "newly created".
+If exists in the instance, this method is called by the useStateHandler hook the first time a component in the application using the hook is effectively mounted and when the instance is "newly created".

 This method has NOT the same behavior as mount callback a component in React.
 The only way this method is called again by the hook is destroying the instance first with destroyInstance().